yetulaxman/containers-workflows/_hands-on/day4/snakemake-tykky.md

 ```

-### Installing python packages with tykky needed for Snakemake workflow
+### Installing the needed python packages with tykky for Snakemake workflow

 Conda installations should not be done directly on Puhti.
 [Tykky wrapper tool](https://docs.csc.fi/computing/containers/tykky/) instead be used to install python packages in setting up your compute environment.
 The wrapper tool installs applications inside of a singularity container and thus  facilitates better performance in terms of faster startup times, reduced IO load, and reduced number of files on parallel filesystems.